Weak Charge Form Factor Determination at the Electron-Ion Collider

 Incoherent electron-ion scattering events, involving ion breakup, are an important source of background at the EIC.
 It is crucial to tag and veto these background events with extremely high efficiency, especially at higher $Q^2$.
 For our analysis, we assume a veto efficiency of $\epsilon_{\rm veto}=99\%$.
 Results with $\epsilon_{\rm veto}=99.99\%$, corresponding to the estimated performance of the second interaction point detector~\cite{Aschenauer:2025mku}, show slightly improved but qualitatively similar constraints.

 For our EIC analysis, we use the fiducial values for $(a_{W},c_W)$ in Table.~\ref{tab:S2pF}, denoted by the black star in Fig.~\ref{fig:ac_99}.
-Following the procedure outlined in the appendix B, in Fig.~\ref{fig:ac_99}, we show the 1$\sigma$-contour regions, obtained for the integrated luminosities of (200, 500,1000)fb/A at the EIC by the (purple, orange, red) dashed contours, respectively.
+Following the procedure outlined in the SuM~\cite{appendix}, in Fig.~\ref{fig:ac_99}, we show the 1$\sigma$-contour regions, obtained for the integrated luminosities of (200, 500,1000)fb/A at the EIC by the (purple, orange, red) dashed contours, respectively.
 The corresponding solid contours correspond to 1$\sigma$-contour regions obtained by combining the EIC and fixed target experiment data.
-We see that for integrated luminosities ${\cal L} >$ 200/A fb$^{-1}$, the EIC provides non-trivial constraints, which are further improved when combined with data from fixed target experiments.
+We see that for integrated luminosities ${\cal L} \sim$ 500/A fb$^{-1}$, the EIC provides non-trivial constraints\footnote{Note that this could be achieved with ${\cal L} \sim$ 250/A fb$^{-1}$ of delivered beam luminosity for two detectors.}, which are further improved when combined with data from fixed target experiments.
 Note that the size of the statistical uncertainty scales as $\sigma_{\rm stat}\propto \sqrt{A}/Z$, due to the $Z^2$ scaling of the coherent elastic scattering cross section, dominated by the photon exchange contribution, determining the event counts in each bin, and the luminosity scaling as ${\cal L}\propto 1/A$.
 This coherent enhancement for larger nuclei results in more stringent constraints on $^{208}$Pb compared to $^{48}$Ca, as seen in Fig.~\ref{fig:ac_99}.
-In Fig.~(\ref{fig:ff}), we show the corresponding 1$\sigma$ uncertainty bands for $F_W(Q^2)$, obtained using Eq.~(\ref{eq:ff_S2pF}).
+In Fig.~\ref{fig:ff}, we show the corresponding 1$\sigma$ uncertainty bands for $F_W(Q^2)$, obtained using Eq.~(\ref{eq:ff_S2pF}).
 We show the uncertainty bands for CREX vs. CREX+EIC data in the top panel and PREX-1+PREX-2 vs. PREX-1+PREX-2+EIC data in the bottom panel.
 We see that the EIC can help significantly improve constraints on the weak charge form factor, especially for $^{208}$Pb at higher $Q^2$ values, beyond at PREX-1.
-In appendix C, we show the corresponding results for the $^{132}{\rm Xe}$ and $^{40}{\rm Ar}$ nuclei, relevant for dark matter direct search and CE$\nu$NS experiments.
+In the SuM~\cite{appendix}, we show the corresponding results for the $^{132}{\rm Xe}$ and $^{40}{\rm Ar}$ nuclei, relevant for dark matter direct search and CE$\nu$NS experiments.